aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: the account that posts the transaction
-- `payload`: co-signed off-chain state of the same channel
+- `payload`: an off-chain state transaction of the same channel authenticated by both parties
 - `ttl`: blockheight target until which this transaction can be included
 - `fee`: transaction fee
 - `nonce`: the `from_id` account nonce

 The `from_id` account MUST be a participant in the target channel.
-The `payload` MUST be a co-signed off-chain state.
+The `payload` MUST be an off-chain state.
+It MUST provide correct authentication methods for both parties.
 It MUST be part of the same channel (containing same channel id) and it MUST have a `round` greater than the one currently recorded on-chain.

 This transaction MUST NOT trigger the `lock_period` and MUST NOT be used when the channel is in the locked state.
 It can be used to overwrite a state produced